cart/bevy/crates/bevy_asset/notes.md

     * After first process, gates are always open (because they have a Processed state)
         * Multiple parallel hot-reloaded dependent processings could then result in reading bad bytes
     * Therefore, processed reader/writer should atomically lock files
+    * Combine read lock and "wait for process" action?
 * Cleanup unused assets
     * hashmap of all source asset names, remove all imported that dont have a match
 * Crash recovery
+    * Log
+        * If last entry in log on startup is _not_ a Finished action, clean up entries
+        * Maybe have global start/stop too to detect if there was not a clean exit.
+Is this necessary/useful?
     * How do we maintain integrity of processed folder in event of a crash at arbitrary times?
     * Unity uses finally blocks ... do we use catch_unwind?
     * Short term, use simple "did we crash" detection combined with a full reprocess?